Techno-Zee/Techno-Zee/README.md

 🔍 **Who am I?**

-I'm a cyber operator known by codename **Blu3Eye**, dedicated to defending digital landscapes and uncovering the footprints of those who operate in the shadows.
+I'm a cyber operator known by codename **Techno-Zee**, dedicated to defending digital landscapes and uncovering the footprints of those who operate in the shadows.
 My focus areas include:

 - 🎯 Penetration Testing (Web, Network, Wireless)
 - 🐧 Advanced Linux Usage and Scripting